Jack Priestley’s Family History

 Broughton by Brigg is in North Lincolnshire between Scunthorpe and the smaller town of Brigg.
 The local pronunciation is Brauton.
 The Roman Ermine Street ran along the west of the village.
 The low-lying clay soil around the River Ancholme was liable to flooding, but the upland soil was sandy, and contained many woods and rabbit warrens.
 These warrens were created by private landowners, who usually employed a warren-keeper.
 The job probably carried with it a warrener’s cottage.

 MARY PARKINSON .
 Mary’s birth is a little earlier than was expected from the age of 22 she gave when she was married in June 1758.

 1734 Mary the daughter of James and Elizabeth Parkinson Mar 26.

 She was the daughter of James Parkinson and Elizabeth Swallow.
-Her mother was James’s second wife.
-No other children have been found of this marriage.
+Her father was a farmer in the parish of Broughton.

 1758 Joseph Hoyroy of this Parish Servant or Warren-keeper and Mary Parkinson of this parish Spinster were married in this church by Licence the eleventh Day of June in the Year One Thousand Seven Hundred and fifty eight.